APPLICATION

 Core products

-The core product if made of varying mixes of chocolate, cocoa powder, dairy cream, fat … The shape is obtained by a moulding or an extrusion process.
+The core product is made of varying mixes of chocolate, cocoa powder, dairy cream, and fat.
+Then, a moulding or an extrusion process obtains the shape.

-Depending of the forming process, the surface will be respectively hard and dry or soft and sticky (due to the cocoa fat content).
+Depending on the forming process, the surface will be respectively hard and dry or soft and sticky (due to the cocoa fat content).

 RECIPE